 After completing the Nickel/Gold plating process, manufacturers bake the PCBs for an hour at 300 °C. This allows the passivation layer to entirely cover the Copper sidewalls.
 Additionally, the baking process also allows the Nickel to diffuse into the Gold layer, hardening the Gold layer.
 However, this makes bonding wires more difficult.
 As this conventional approach to plating does not generate robust bonding pads, the process is also not suitable for bonding of Gold wires.

-Therefore, Rush PCB Inc uses a process of selective plating.
+Therefore, PCB Trace Technologies Inc uses a process of selective plating.
 We electroplate metals with TaTaN as the conducting layer.
 Our selective plating allows the electroplated Nickel layer and Gold to encapsulate the Copper layer entirely, thereby preventing corrosion of the Copper layer underneath.

 In the selecting plating process, we first use sputtering to deposit a liner of TaTaN on the Copper layer.
 After this, we put photoresist on the Copper layer with the photolithography process.
 Then we remove unwanted Copper using the electro etching process.
 Once we have stripped the photoresist layer, we electroplate the Nickel and Gold layers on the Copper that we earlier lined with TaTaN.